How putting your marriage first makes you a better parent and leaves your children happier. Your kids NEED you to put your marriage first.

-There were of course some extreme arguments for putting children first.
-Some said that is so if their husband abused the child in any way, they would leave, if money got tight and food was scarce, the child would be fed before the husband, etc.
+There can be extreme arguments for putting children first.
+Some point out that if their husband abused the child in any way, they would leave, if money got tight and food was scarce, the child would be fed before the husband, etc.

 To put your marriage first does not mean you have to neglect the children as many people seem to believe.
 Sadly, since they think whichever comes second must be neglected, this would mean the marriage is being neglected as they put their relationship with their child first.